 Some 46% of HP Inc.’s revenue comes from sales to customers in the Americas.
 Customers in the Europe, Middle East, and Africa region generate 25% with the Asia-Pacific region and Japan accounting for 19%.

 Sales and Marketing

-HP markets its products directly, as well as through a wide range of third-party channels, including retailers, resellers and distributors, original equipment manufacturers, independent software vendors, and systems integrators.
+HP markets its products directly, as well as through a wide range of third-party channels, including retailers, resellers and distributors, and original equipment manufacturers, and systems integrators.